Warnings for Infugem

 Males

 Based on animal studies, INFUGEM may impair fertility in males of reproductive potential [see Nonclinical Toxicology].
+It is not known whether these effects on fertility are reversible.

 Pediatric Use

 The safety and effectiveness of INFUGEM have not been established in pediatric patients.
 The safety and pharmacokinetics of gemcitabine were evaluated in a trial in pediatric patients with refractory leukemia.
-The maximum tolerated dose was 10 mg/m2/min for 360 minutes weekly for three weeks followed by a one-week rest period.
-The safety and activity of gemcitabine were evaluated in a trial of pediatric patients with relapsed acute lymphoblastic leukemia (22 patients) and acute myelogenous leukemia (10 patients) at a dose of 10 mg/m2/min administered over 360 minutes weekly for three weeks followed by a one-week rest period.
+The maximum tolerated dose was 10 mg/m²/min for 360 minutes weekly for three weeks followed by a one-week rest period.
+The safety and activity of gemcitabine were evaluated in a trial of pediatric patients with relapsed acute lymphoblastic leukemia (22 patients) and acute myelogenous leukemia (10 patients) at a dose of 10 mg/m²/min administered over 360 minutes weekly for three weeks followed by a one-week rest period.
 Patients with M1 or M2 bone marrow on Day 28 who did not experience unacceptable toxicity were eligible to receive a maximum of one additional four-week course.
-Toxicities observed included bone marrow suppression, febrile neutropenia, elevation of serum transaminases, nausea, and rash/desquamation.
+Toxicities observed included myelosuppression, febrile neutropenia, increased serum transaminases, nausea, and rash/desquamation.
 No meaningful clinical activity was observed in this trial.

 Geriatric Use

-In clinical studies of gemcitabine enrolling 979 patients with various cancers who received gemcitabine as a single agent, no overall differences in safety were observed between patients aged 65 and older and younger patients, with the exception of a higher rate of Grade 3-4 thrombocytopenia in older patients as compared to younger patients.
-In a randomized trial in women with ovarian cancer, 175 women received gemcitabine with carboplatin, of which 29% were age 65 years or older.
+In a randomized trial in women with ovarian cancer (Study 1), 175 women received gemcitabine with carboplatin, of which 29% were age 65 years or older.
 Similar effectiveness was observed between older and younger women.
-There was significantly higher Grade 3/4 neutropenia in women 65 years of age or older [see DOSAGE AND ADMINISTRATION].
+There was significantly higher Grade 3-4 neutropenia in women 65 years of age or older [see DOSAGE AND ADMINISTRATION].

 Gender

 Gemcitabine clearance is decreased in females [see CLINICAL PHARMACOLOGY].
-In single-agent studies of gemcitabine, women, especially older women, were more likely not to proceed to a subsequent cycle and to experience Grade 3/4 neutropenia and thrombocytopenia [see DOSAGE AND ADMINISTRATION].
+In single agent studies of gemcitabine, women, especially older women, were more likely not to proceed to a subsequent cycle and to experience Grade 3-4 neutropenia and thrombocytopenia [see DOSAGE AND ADMINISTRATION].